On Divine Manifestation

 God is what you’re willing to do for whoever you get on your knees for.

-Harrison Geosits is a peddler of creative nonfiction, a native Texan, and an all-around decent guy.
-His work can be found or is forthcoming in Split Lip Magazine, Gertrude Press, Redivider, The Cincinnati Review, and Wildness, among others.
-He prefers wine from the box.
-You can stalk him on Twitter at @HGeosits.
+Emery Isip is a peddler of creative nonfiction, a native Texan, and an all-around decent person.
+Their work can be found or is forthcoming in Split Lip Magazine, Gertrude Press, Redivider, The Cincinnati Review, and Wildness, among others.
+They prefer wine from the box.
+You can stalk them on Twitter at @HGeosits.